vijayp23/delete-gae-version-action/README.md

 * `service-name`: name of the GAE service

 **Optional**
 * `retain-versions`: number of versions to be retained (not deleted).
 Versions are ordered based on last deployed date.
-This option will allow to keep latest versions.
+This option will allow to keep latest versions
+* `debug`: test action and check version details

 ## Note
 * You cannot delete a version of a service that is currently receiving traffic